petrepa/Home-AssistantConfig_OLD/README.md

 - Samsung UE49KS7005
 - Sesame Smart Lock
 - Xiaomi Smart Home Gateway
-  - Xiaomi Magnetic Door/Window Sensor
+  - Magnetic Door/Window Sensor
-  - Xiaomi Mi Flora Sensor
+  - Mi Flora Sensor
-  - Xiaomi Temperature and Humidity Sensor
+  - Temperature and Humidity Sensor
+  - Motion Sensor
 - NetGear Router
 - TP-Link HS100
+- BroadLink
-- BroadLink SP2
+  - SP2
+  - SP3
 - Mill 900W Wifi electric heater (the Mill app sucks, so just using one of the smart plugs with it to controll it using the climate component in HASS)
 - DIY projects - described below